leanprover-community/aesop/design.md

 - A boolean for each connection, indicating whether the connection is complete.
 - A boolean for each hypothesis list of each connection, indicating whether there is a hypothesis `h` in the list such that all outgoing edges from `h` point to complete connections.
   If so, we say that the hypothesis list is *complete*.
-- A natural number `ic(h)` for each hypothesis `h`, indicating the number of outgoing edges from `h` that point to incomplete connections.
+- A natural number `ic(h)` for each occurrence of a hypothesis `h`, indicating the number of outgoing edges from `h` that point to incomplete connections.

 Now, when inserting a hypothesis `h` into hypothesis list `H` of connection `C`, we proceed as follows: